-Tesla’s been a great stock to own this year, zooming 450% and splitting its stock 5-for-1 in the process.
+Tesla’s been a great stock to own in the last few years, zooming more than 750% and splitting its stock 15-for-1 since January 2020.

-It’s been an even better stock to own over the last nine years.
-Readers who bought the stock when I recommended it in Cabot Stock of the Week back in 2011 and held on (as I’ve recommended) now have profits of roughly 8,000%.
+It’s been an even better stock to own over the last decade.
+Readers who bought the stock when we recommended it in Cabot Stock of the Week back in December 2011 and held on (as we’ve recommended) now have profits of more than 10,000%!

 - The company serves a mass market—which means it can grow very large.

 - The company has the potential to revolutionize an important part of that market.

 - The company has the potential to make a large profit in the process.

 - The stock is NOT loved by most investors today.
 And the less it is loved, the better!

 - The stock has positive momentum.

 So let’s take a look at a few candidates for the next Tesla stock starting in the obvious place—the electric car industry.